jingjiajie/mdca/README.md

 ### Performing Distribution Analysis

-To perform _distribution analysis_, you need to specify a data table path (CSV is supported so far) and an analysis mode as "distribution".
+To perform _Distribution Analysis_, you need to specify a data table path (CSV is supported so far) and an analysis mode as "distribution".
 Meanwhile, **_Target column_** and **_Target value_** are recommended to specify if your data table has a target column.
 In this way, analyzer can give target related indicators with each distribution.
 The simplest command is:
 ```bash
 # recommended